szvsw/hatchet-sst/README.md

 | `BASTION_ENABLED` | `boolean` | Whether to add a Bastion instance in your VPC which gives you remote access/tunneling capabilities |
 | `OVERWRITE_CONFIG` | `boolean` | Whether to regenerate the base Hatchet config before redeploying the engine. |

+> _nb: the default instance sizes in .env.example are relatively large and sized for decent throughput.
+See the [cost estimate](#cost-estimate) at the end of the document.
+If you want to start cheaper, consider dropping down to something with 1vCPU for the broker, 2 vCPU for the DB, and 2 vCPU for the engine._

 _TODO: considerations when deploying workers in a private subnet_